 Where to Eat and Drink

 There’s no shortage of foodie spots in St. Jacobs Village.
 And if you’re like me, you’ll find a way to try them all!
 There are options for sustainable coffee, craft beer, maple treats, Mennonite baking, and gourmet food.
-The Farm Pantry is one of my favourite spots for loose leaf tea and maple syrup.
+The Farm Pantry (sadly closed as of 2021) was one of my favourite spots for loose leaf tea and maple syrup.
 For a delicious cup of hot apple cider and globally sourced certified Organic, Fair Trade, Direct Trade, and Rainforest Alliance coffee beans head to EcoCafe in the old Snider Mill building.
 If a pint is what you’re after, head to Block Three Brewing down by the river.
 For traditional German fare try Stone Crock and if Mexican floats your boat then you’ll want to check out The Village Biergarten.
 Picard’s Peanuts is a classic roadtrip or late night snack option and newcomers Those Pizza Guys have a rocking cinnamon Hawaiian that you have to try – trust me, it’s fantastic.

 St. Jacobs Market